jjoony93/jeonssa-HCI/DP2 Ideation/report.md

 ### FEEDBACK REFLECTION
 1) We will let customers join table only if they wish to, so that the customers won't feel forced to do so.
 Our understanding is that there are situations where customers must eat within a time constraint and thus don't mind eating with other people.
-2) It is hard to estimate accurate remaining waiting time because people have different paces at which they eat, so we will provide the number of remaining waiting teams as an alternative measure
+2) It is hard to estimate accurate remaining waiting time because people have different paces at which they eat, so we will provide the number of remaining waiting teams as an alternative measure.
 3) This problem could be handled by providing the customer exact remaining waiting time, but as already mentioned in the previous point, it is hard to do so for the reasons as explained.
 So the restaurant could recommend the customer to come back when a certain number of waiting teams are remaining.